 Business Integrity & Ethics

 Praxair’s Board of Directors has adopted policies and standards regarding Compliance with Laws and Business Integrity & Ethics that are posted in this website in the Our Company/Corporate Responsibility section and are available in print to any shareholder who requests it.
-This Code of Ethics applies to Praxair’s directors and to all employees, including Praxair’s CEO, CFO and Controller.
+This Code of Ethics applies to Praxair’s directors and to all employees, including Praxair’s CEO, CFO and Controller, and other officers.

 Shareholder Rights Agreements